 When do I need to notify

 CAS that I intend to continue with the Master's portion of the Bachelor's/Master's program?

-Students must notify the Bachelor's/Master's advisor (Scott Statland, 212-998-8130, email@example.com) by February 15 if they plan to matriculate into GSAS the following fall.
-Students who intend to matriculate in the spring must notify the Bachelor's/Master's advisor by September 15.
-The advisor will reach out to students in the program prior to these dates to inquire about their plans.
-If they still intend to enter GSAS and complete the Master's, they will complete a Request for Matriculation form that specifies which graduate courses they would like to use towards the Master's degree.
+The Bachelor's-Master's advisor (Scott Statland, 212-998-8130, email@example.com) will reach out to students in the program in September and January to inquire about their plans.
+If they still intend to enter GSAS and complete the Master's, they will complete a Request for Matriculation form in their final undergraduate semester that specifies which graduate courses they would like to withhold from the Bachelor's degree for transfer to the Master's degree.

 I intend to graduate this

 semester but have not completed the necessary graduate coursework (i.e. a

 quarter of the Masters degree credits).
 Can I

 still matriculate into the Graduate School next semester?

 Students must complete at least a quarter of the graduate credits required for the Master's degree in order to enter GSAS under the terms of the Bachelor's-Master's program.
 If possible, students can take graduate courses over the summer to fulfill this requirement, but would need to take these courses as an undergraduate student, thereby delaying their graduation from CAS.